 In addition to auditing and reorganizing your feature ideas, it also pays to revisit the fields used to prioritize and plan them.

-Review saved views on the Features board and Roadmap.
+Review saved views (on the Features board) and roadmaps.

-✅ Decide whether any saved views can be removed from your list.
+✅ Decide whether any saved views/roadmaps can be removed from your list.

-✅ Drag and drop saved views so your most often used views appear at the top of your list.
+✅ Drag and drop saved views/roadmaps so those most often used appear at the top.

-Start with private saved views (with lock icon), which you can delete without risk of impacting anyone else.
+Start with private saved views/roadmaps (with lock icon), which you can delete without risk of impacting anyone else.

-For saved views shared with others (individuals, teams, or everyone of a given role) we recommend checking with colleagues before removing any views that others may be using.
+For saved views/roadmaps shared with others (individuals, teams, or everyone of a given role) we recommend checking with colleagues before removing any that others may be using.

 Re-evaluate your insights processes